 Repost of a Thompson email newsletter

 [Editor: Note that at a recent meeting with Benicia Indivisible for Justice, Thompson refused to support the banning of automatic assault weapons.
 See info about Thompson’s Mar.
 3 Town Hall on Gun Violence.
-See also Thompson’s webpage on Gun Violence Prevention. – R.S.]
+See also Thompson’s webpage on Gun Violence Prevention.
+UPDATE: See how Thompson’s views have changed: He now says that “military grade automatic and semi-automatic assault weapons “do not belong in the hands of citizens.” – R.S.]

 The last two weeks have been tragic as we grapple with the deaths of 17 students and teachers in Parkland.
 We have also been uplifted and inspired by the young people who push to prevent gun violence.
 It is another reminder that the majority of Americans want Congress to come to the table and take action.